Docs + Guides

 | Storage | 1 | Internal GA |

-Common integration patterns using the DAILOGUE API with WHO/TARGET authorization headers.
+Common integration patterns using the Dailogue API with WHO/TARGET authorization headers.

-curl -X POST https://api.dailogue.ai/api/v2/retrieval/query \
+curl -X POST https://api.dailogue.ai/api/v2/agentic/workflows/{workflow_id}/execute \

 -H "Authorization: Bearer <token>" \